Articles , Glossary

 – type of business relations.
 Type of business relations based on target customers deeply influences the core aspects of UX design.
 Set from the start whether it’s B2C, B2B or B2C to create proper layout and predict possible user behavior.

-It’s easy to see that all the mentioned points directly influence design solutions as well as techniques and approaches for their realization.
-It means that the best way to go is to involve designers in the discussion together with stakeholders and marketing specialists at the early ideation stage if it’s possible; if not, then specification and tasks provided to designers afterward have to include maximum information about those aspects.
-In case you work in outsource design team, make sure you get this information to be more concentrated on the key aspects of the task, and if not, communicate with the clients as long as it’s needed to get all those points clear.
-This communication will save many hours of iterations, which happens in cases when design is started out of the thin air without the basis of information and goals.
+It’s clear that all the points mentioned directly influence design solutions and the techniques and approaches used to realize them.
+It means that the best way to go is to involve designers in the discussion together with stakeholders and marketing specialists at the early ideation stage, if possible; if not, then specification and tasks provided to designers afterward have to include maximum information about those aspects.
+If you work in an outsourced design team, make sure you get this information to stay focused on the key aspects of the task.
+If not, communicate with the clients until all points are clear.
+This communication will save many hours of iteration that occur when the design is started from scratch without a basis of information and goals.

 UX perspective